-Cross-listed with Women's Studies (cf. Women's Studies 451) PREREQUISITE: Fourth year standing in Family Science or Foods and Nutrition or at least one introductory Women's Studies course or permission of the instructor Three lecture hours
+Cross-listed with Women's Studies (cf. Women's Studies 451) PREREQUISITE: Family Science 242 or at least one introductory Women's Studies course.

 471 PARENT-CHILD INTERACTION

 This course is a study of the developmental nature of parenting throughout the life-cycle from birth through aging, with emphasis on the reciprocal nature of parent-child interactions.
 It includes parenting in various family structures, in various lifestyles, in high-risk families, in families with exceptional children, and in families from diverse cultures.
 Alternative approaches to parenting (e.g. adoption and assisted reproduction) are discussed.
 Contemporary strategies for parent guidance and education are introduced.